Otis College’s New Partnership with Netflix Creates Pathways to Entry-Level Jobs in Entertainment

 The latter poster has landed on numerous “best movie posters of all time” lists, and it’s the work of BLT Communications, a creative agency co-owned by Dawn Baillie (’86 BFA Communication Arts, Illustration).
 The agency also is credited with the movie posters for Dirty Dancing, Thor: Ragnarok, and Cruella, among many others.
 Not one to rest on her laurels, Baillie—who is on Otis’s Board of Trustees and also is the president of BLT Helps, the agency’s philanthropic arm—has been looking ahead to the next generation of talented artists and designers who could make an impact in the entertainment marketing field, where movie posters, trailers, and key art are dreamed up.

 Baillie, along with her industry colleague and friend Kenny Gravillis—co-owner and creative director of Gravillis Inc., an agency that has created key art for such films as Star Wars: The Rise of Skywalker and the James Baldwin documentary I Am Not Your Negro—recently worked with Otis College of Art and Design to launch Access: a Netflix x Otis Entertainment Certificate Program.
-Access, which will enroll its first class of 18 students this Fall, offers every student full-tuition scholarships, professional mentorship, and a paid apprenticeship.
+Access, which enrolled its first class of 18 students in Fall 2023, offers every student full-tuition scholarships, professional mentorship, and a paid apprenticeship.
 Bringing together the expertise of Otis instructors and professionals across the entertainment industry, the 20-month career preparation program teaches students the basic skills required for entry-level jobs in entertainment marketing, with courses like Introduction to Trailer Editing and Writing for Visual Communication.

 After providing students the foundational skills for researching, conceptualizing, and creating their own work, the program culminates in a six-month paid apprenticeship at one of Netflix’s creative agency partners.